This post contains affiliate links. When you purchase through our links, we may earn a commission.

 The drink is a creation of a bartender names Normal Jay Hobday at some point in the 1970’s.
 Served in a martini glass with a sugared rim, it quickly spread from San Francisco to bars all over.

 The traditional version of lemon drop martini uses vodka citron, but I find gin a far more interesting spirit so made the switch.
-I’ve also reduced the sweetness to bring out the crisp lemon and added a hint of vanilla to make it my own.
+I’ve also reduced the sweetness to bring out the crips lemon and added a hint of vanilla to make it my own.

 How it tastes